mongodb/mongo-ruby-driver/docs/REPLICA_SETS.md

 If you add a secondary that responds to pings much faster than the existing nodes, then the new secondary will be used for reads.

-Refresh mode is enabled in synchronous mode by default.
-This is the recommended setting, but here's how to specify this explicitly:
+Refresh mode is disabled by default.

+However, if you expect to make live changes to your secondaries, and you want this to be reflected without having to manually restart your app server, then you should enable it.
+You can enable synchronously, which will refresh the replica set data in a synchronous fashion (which may ocassionally slow down your queries):

     @connection = ReplSetConnection.new(['n1.mydb.net', 27017], :refresh_mode => :sync)